“Aloha,” Balena Gardner murmurs as she looks at herself in the mirror. Her husband tells her every day that she looks beautiful.

 Every idea in the sciences are tested, tried, and measured but Earth stands alone.

 The absence of love on distant planets question our abilities to conquer and pioneer our known galaxy.
 Back here on earth some fight love as an uncontrollable weed, trying to harness it onto a Petri dish and wait for a miracle.
 We know the answer, we just cannot bottle it up and send it to our moon colonies.
 It is always the same dilemma can we find a planet like Earth and reboot the spark of love.
 I travel the galaxy not searching for love but searching for steady work.
 Home is Queens a part of New York City overpopulated, swelling to its breaking point, it could be worst its where baseball and millionaires flourish, I fly tycoons who once lived at the end of Long Island before the ocean claimed their paradise.
-The Alluvial is tough, beautiful and was built for single man exploration but now she is used to carry three including myself, she has a hefty price tag and with each journey I get a little closer to paying her off.
+The Alluvial is tough, beautiful and was built for single man exploration but now she is used to carry three including myself, she has a hefty price tag and with each journey I get a little closer to ending financial burden.

 The Alluvial is one of a kind, a combination of mining matter from Pluto, Mars, Venus, Saturn, and Jupiter moons Yes, Pluto is a planet again most of the hull on the Alluvial is from Pluto’s icy nitrogen rich frost.
-The properties of this frost shield it from extreme weather in space.
+The physical properties of this frost shield it from extreme weather in space.
 Many years ago, Earth mining companies settled on all eight planets and mined the heck out of them.
 Sending its minerals to Earth, to make peace, clean energy, and life easier we all hoped then.
 Some of the stuff was too dangerous and what was left helped make buildings taller, communication faster and wars shorter.
 Over the years more discoveries sparked the SOTULP race.
 I’ll get into that later.
 Consequently, this mineral when combined with earths iron ore becomes extraordinarily indestructible.
 My name is Andreas Grey a career traversing through space from mining stations to moon colonies I’ve have learned that life has more to do with what makes us than what we want to be.

 Author Robertson Tirado